 Play these bonuses if you were already going to play.
 However, it is not advisable to make them your focus, as it’s never certain that you will win the prize(s).

-Like sweepstakes, leaderboard promotions are more common in online casinos than online sportsbooks.
-However, they do occur, so it’s important to give a quick description of how they work.
+Like sweepstakes, leaderboard promotions are more common in online casinos than sportsbooks.
+However, they occur, so it’s important to describe how they work.

-Much like sweepstakes, players are rewarded based upon the amount and frequency of their wagers.
-The only difference is that, instead of a random drawing, a leaderboard pits players against one another based upon an established point system.
+Much like sweepstakes, players are rewarded based on the amount and frequency of their wagers.
+The only difference is that, instead of a random drawing, a leaderboard pits players against one another based on an established point system.

-The more that you play, and the higher the wagers you make, the more points you will earn.
+The more you play, and the higher your wagers, the more points you will earn.
 Those points create a hierarchical leaderboard that acts as a competition.

 These leaderboards usually run for a week or a month.
-After the specified time period, the sportsbook awards the top point earners with cash or prizes.
+After the specified time, the sportsbook awards the top point earners with cash or prizes.

 Like sweepstakes, playing for the sake of the leaderboard is not a great idea.
 However, if you’re already planning on putting in the time, there’s no reason that you cannot be rewarded for it, too.

 Some promotions on sportsbooks don’t even require putting down any money at all.
-In fact, they are available throughout the entire country, regardless of what the laws on sports betting in each state are.
+They are available throughout the entire country, regardless of what the laws on sports betting in each state are.

 Sportsbooks sometimes offer contests that are completely free to enter.
 They usually involve players making a large set of predictions.